+Questic ons Notes

+The exa aminer will ask the candidate a series of questions relating to their prepared work to

-- 1. How the candidate went about preparing for their talk, gathering material and information.
+1. How the candidate went about preparing for their talk, gathering material and information.

-- 2. How to structure a formal talk
+2. How to structure a formal talk

-- 3. How to engage with your audience.
+3. How to engage with your audience.

-- 4. How to introduce a speaker.
+4. How to introduce a speaker.